 Indiana State University celebrates spring commencement

-May 11—Indiana State University's 2024 spring commencement Saturday brought tears of joy, and sorrow, cheers of celebration and words of inspiration.
+May 13—Indiana State University's 2024 spring commencement Saturday brought tears of joy, and sorrow, cheers of celebration and words of inspiration.

 A total of 1,547 Sycamores graduated during three commencement ceremonies at Hulman Center.

 During the morning graduate student ceremony, 69 doctoral, 17 education specialist and 296 master's degrees were conferred, according to ISU.
-At noon and 3 p.m., 1,165 students earned a bachelor's degree.
+At noon and 3 p.m., 1,165 students received a bachelor's degree.

 The most moving moment of the noon ceremony came when Zina Morgan went on stage and accepted a posthumous degree on behalf of her daughter, Zinyetta.
 The degree was bestowed by ISU President Deborah Curtis.